ml-cube/ml3-platform-docs/md-docs/api/python/models.md

 ---
 Data model for a subscription plan

-Permission limit set to None means no limit is set Expiration date set to None means no expiration is set Product key data are set only if a product key is associated to the subscription plan
+Product key data are set only if a product key is associated to the subscription plan